“What is your offense, young one?”

 “The Devillers are relatively new to the city, immigrating only in the last decade or so from France to ‘look after’ the city, but have already taken a dominate position in the dealings of the upper class, and any scandal surrounding them is enough to set off a firestorm.
 For instance, how did this black stalker even know her?’
 It might have been interesting to watch play out, but by now it’ll be swept away.”

-GM: “The emancipation of the negro has served but to worsen the fortunes of both races,” Matheson agrees.
+GM: “The emancipation of the negro has profited neither race,” Matheson agrees.

 Caroline: That comment is far from unexpected.